BloomTech-Labs/labs9-property-management/README.md

 ### Twilio
 Twilio's programmable SMS enables our app to send text alerts to the users that agree to recieve them.

+### Uppy
+"Uppy is a sleek and modular file uploader.
+It fetches files from local disk, Google Drive, Instagram, remote urls, cameras etc, and then uploads them to the final destination.
+It’s fast, easy to use and lets you worry about more important problems than building a file uploader."(https://uppy.io/docs/)

+### Transloadit
+The API we decided to use for processing uploaded images, Transloadit (https://transloadit.com/docs/) will give each image a url and store them in our Google Cloud.

+### Google Cloud Storage
+Photos uploaded by users are being stored in our Google Cloud bucket.(https://cloud.google.com/storage/docs/)